 Do students stay on campus during the weekends?

 Yes.
-Students take advantage of activities on campus organized by clubs and organizations, the Koret Health and Recreation Center and Associated Students of the University of San Francisco (ASUSF).
-When they become more familiar with the city of San Francisco, students also have access to all the cultural, sports and outdoor activities for which the city and Northern California are famous.
+Students take advantage of activities on campus organized by clubs and organizations, the Koret Health and Recreation Center and Associated Students of the University of San Francisco (ASUSF) When they become more familiar with the city of San Francisco, students also have access to a variety of cultural and outdoors activities.

-What is the annual tuition for a Freshman?
+What is the annual tuition for a student entering in the fall?

-Click here for a current chart of tuition and fees.
+Take a look at the current tuition and fees.

 Is there another scholarship if I do not meet these requirements?

 USF is a Division 1 school in the West Coast Conference.
 Athletic scholarships vary depending on the sport.
 Please call the Athletic Department at (415) 422-6891 for more information.

 Yes.
 The USF Career Services Center's extensive resources include monthly jobs newsletters and extensive online job boards.

 Do you have a good job placement rate after graduation?